Who is the stranger? And who is my neighbor? What does it take for us to connect with one another across our differences?

 Big Picture Questions

-- How do our expectations and assumptions shape the way were treat each other?
+- How do our expectations and assumptions shape the way we treat each other?

 - How and why do we teach people to hate others or to see others as lesser?